Medicare Set Aside (MSA) Services

 Medicare and the Medicare Secondary Payer Laws:

 Medicare is a Federal health insurance program for people age 65 or older, certain younger people with disabilities, and people with qualifying End-Stage Renal Disease.
 Medicare is governed by the Center for Medicare and Medicaid Services (CMS).
-The Medicare Secondary Payer Statute (MSP) is governed by 42 U.S.C.§1395(b)(2) and Title 42, Section 411 of the Code of Federal Regulations.
-The goal of the MSP is to ensure that Medicare is a secondary payer when another primary source of coverage is available with respect to workers’ compensation, liability insurance, self-insurance and no-fault insurance.
+Pursuant to the Medicare Secondary Payer Laws, Medicare pays second when another primary source of coverage is available with respect to workers’ compensation, liability insurance, self-insurance and no-fault insurance.
+When a workers’ compensation or liability settlement is intended to compensate an individual for future medical expenses, Medicare will not allow the settlement to shift the burden of medical expenses from the primary payer to Medicare.
+Therefore, Medicare’s interests must be protected in any settlement that closes or limited future medical benefits for qualified beneficiaries.
+The MSA is the recommended method of protecting Medicare’s interests.

 Medicare’s Conditional Payment and Recovery Rights:

-A conditional payment allows a Medicare beneficiary to receive timely treatment for Medicare covered services pending payment from a primary plan.
+A conditional payment allows a Medicare beneficiary to receive timely treatment for Medicare covered services, pending payment from a primary plan.
 The payment for medical treatment is made by Medicare on the condition that Medicare will receive reimbursement.
 Those responsible for reimbursement include the primary payer, or anyone who received primary payment, including a beneficiary, provider, supplier, physician, attorney, State agency or private insurer.
-CMS has the authority to recoup payment from the preceding persons so long as the primary payer was responsible for payment.
-CMS may also pursue a private cause of action for double damages against the carrier that was responsible for payment.
-If a claimant is a Medicare beneficiary at the time of injury, it is important to ensure that any conditional payments are identified, investigated, negotiated and resolved.

 Medicare Set-Aside Allocation

 A Medicare Set-Aside (MSA) is a projection of the future injury related medical costs that would ordinarily be covered by Medicare if another primary payer did not exist.
 The purpose of the MSA is to protect Medicare’s interests and preserve the Medicare benefits of an injured claimant.
 An MSA may be necessary when a settlement closes or limits future medical benefits for qualified beneficiaries.
-This includes liability insurance, no fault insurance, self-insurance and workers’ compensation cases.
-Qualified beneficiaries are those persons currently receiving Medicare or are “reasonably likely” to receive Medicare benefits within 30 months of the date of settlement.
+Qualified beneficiaries are those persons currently receiving Medicare or those reasonably likely of Medicare enrollment within 30 months of the date of settlement.
 Many factors must be taken into account in order to determine the MSA allocation.
-Factors include, but are not limited to, date of entitlement to Medicare, basis for Medicare entitlement, type and severity of injury or illness and age of beneficiary.
 The MSA is the CMS preferred method of setting aside funds as it offers the greatest level of protection for Medicare and Medicare beneficiaries.

 Current Review Thresholds Established by CMS